Stand Build Regulations

 In certain parts of the venue, there are additional build height restrictions.
 It is the exhibitor's responsibility to check if their stand is affected.
 Please contact the Operations team for a detailed stand plot of your location.

 The height limit for stand fitting, including cladding of columns is 6m from the floor level, however there are height restrictions in certain areas of the halls.
 The minimum construction height is 2.5m.
+Stands over 4m in height must be structurally stable under a dynamic pressure of 1.125 kN/sq m from 0 to 4m above the floor and 0,063kN/m² above 4m (= airflow within the halls).

 It is not permitted to obstruct access to permanently installed electrical junction boxes and other technical equipment.